NiravJoshi33/seedpay/PROTOCOL.md

 A Seeder that receives a `payment_proof` MUST NOT start sending pieces yet.
 Instead, it proceeds to the Verification Phase, where it independently validates the payment on‑chain before unchoking the Leecher and opening a paid session.

-Here’s a ready‑to-paste section for the next part: **verification**.

 ### 3.3 Verification Phase

 In the verification phase, the Seeder independently checks the on‑chain payment before opening a paid session.
 The Seeder treats the blockchain as the source of truth and MUST NOT rely solely on the `payment_proof` contents.